scott-hf/SingletonUtil/README.md

 # Singleton Util Plugin - Unreal Engine

-A Blueprint-compatible singleton utility for Unreal Engine, designed to manage and retrieve singleton instances of actors, interfaces, and global objects within a project.
-This plugin provides an efficient way to retrieve a singleton instance of a given actor or interface.
+A Blueprint-compatible singleton utility plugin for Unreal Engine, designed to cache and retrieve singleton instances of actors, interfaces, and global objects.

 ## Blueprint Library Functions
 ![image](https://github.com/user-attachments/assets/1b9582c5-505c-4f20-83c3-c313a5453481)

 ## TLDR
 - Call "Get Singleton Interface" to find, cache, and return an Actor or UObject with given interface.
-This is "best practice" approach
+This is "best practice" approach and will remove the hard dependency references between your assets
 - If you don't want to create an interface, you can find, cache, and return an AActor of a given class.
 This works fine too but will not remove the hard dependency references between your assets ( assuming you are calling this from a blueprint to find another blueprint )

 ## Intent